Skip to main content

 CSS Layers

-VelinStyle outputs its CSS inside @layer declarations so your custom styles always
+VelinStyle outputs its CSS inside @layer declarations so your custom styles always win without specificity battles:

 Important Flag

-!important for integration with third-party CSS, add overrides in your own stylesheet using @layer above the framework layer.
+By default, utility values do not use !important.
+Because they live in the highest CSS layer, they naturally override component styles.
+If you need !important for integration with third-party CSS, add overrides in your own stylesheet using @layer above the framework layer.